 In line with internal risk principles, derivative financial instruments are held solely for hedging purposes.
 The nominal values and measurement of existing derivative financial instruments are presented in the notes on the consolidated balance sheet in the notes to the financial statements.

 Financial debt

-At the balance sheet date on February 28, 2014, the net financial debt of the overall Group amounted to $\[\le \]$ 280.2 million (2012/2013: $\[\le \]$ 370.9 million).
-Its composition has been presented in detail in the table on Page 60.
+At the balance sheet date on February 28, 2014, the net financial debt of the Group amounted to \notin 0.6 million (2012/2013: \notin 64.9 million) and was structured as follows: